 Rectus abdominis muscle

 The rectus abdominis muscle is quite large and makes up about 80% of the abdominal volume.
 Tendons are crossed across it, due to which “cubes” are visually created.
-We swing the press, the rectus abdominis muscle hypertrophies, the tendons are “pressed” inward.
-Due to this, the relief appears.
-Of course, all this is permissible only with a small percentage of adipose tissue in the body.
-The rectus abdominis muscle performs a number of important anatomical functions: supporting the back in an upright position, bending forward, supporting internal organs.
+As we perform the press, the rectus abdominis muscle hypertrophies and the tendons are “pressed” inward.
+Due to this, the prominent cubes appear.
+Of course, all this is permissible only with a small percentage of adipose fatty tissue in the body.
+The rectus abdominis muscle performs a number of important anatomical functions, such as; supporting the back in an upright position, bending forward and supporting internal organs.
 In a fitness environment, it is customary to conventionally divide the rectus abdominis muscle into two parts: the upper and lower.
 This is not entirely medically correct, but it works.
-The upper part is loaded with various options for twisting and lifting the body, the lower one – lifting the legs.
+The upper part is loaded with various options for twisting and lifting the body, as the lower part, is built up from lifting the legs.
 Together, this provides a good impetus for progress.

 Transverse abdominal muscle

 The transverse abdominis muscle lies under the rectus abdominis muscle.
 Visually, it is not visible in any way, but it is imperative to train it.
-There is only one exercise for her – vacuum (retraction and retention of the abdomen).
+There is only one exercise for this muscle, which is the vacuum (retraction and retention of the abdomen).
 With its help, in the long term, you will make the volume of the abdomen and waist narrower, the abdomen will stop “falling out” forward.
 In addition, the transverse abdominal muscles are needed to regulate intra-abdominal pressure.
 Also, training the transverse abdominal muscle has a positive effect on the work of the entire gastrointestinal tract.

 The largest of these muscles is straight.
-She needs to be given special attention in her training.
+This muscle needs to be given special attention when training.
 The oblique muscles can be finished off after the main volume of work has been completed, but the load must be strictly dosed.
-In training the transverse abdominal muscle there is no clear schedule: someone trains it after strength training or at home, someone makes a vacuum, sitting in a car or public transport, at work or school … anywhere.
+In training the transverse abdominal muscle, there is no clear schedule.
+Someone trains it after strength training or at home, someone makes a vacuum, sitting in a car or public transport, at work or school, pretty much anywhere.
 To achieve optimal results, regular training is essential.

 It’s worth noting that if your goal is terrain, abdominal training isn’t all that important.
 It is enough just to give a moderate load from different angles.
 More importantly, what percentage of body fat you have.
 This is the main condition for creating a beautiful and embossed press.